rashfael/vue-eslint-parser-template-tokenizer-pug/README.md

 We're not adding `.class` and `#id` declarations to attributes to not break other rules, but then rules for classes, like `no-restricted-class` aren't working.

 ### Splitting low level mustache tokens

+### template attributes

+having both lang and src attributes on template, what does that even do?